 THE STORY SO FAR

 Hi there.
 I'm Sara, and I'm a director, teacher, and writer-about-theater, originally from the Blue Ridge foothills outside of Charlottesville, Virginia.
 I love big plays — expansive, wild-hearted stories with a sense of humor, a regard for the vast unknown, and a visceral, intrinsic need to be expressed on a stage and nowhere else.
-I also love bicycles, E. M. Forster, Russian lit and Victorian novels, vegetarian cooking, overalls, and ridiculous British television.
+I also love bicycles, E. M. Forster, Russian lit and Victorian novels, vegetarian cooking, coveralls, and ridiculous British television.
 I live with my beloved partner, Beau, a writer of heartbreakingly beautiful fiction, and our cat friends, Masha and Danny.

 In 2016, I co-founded the theater company Tiltyard.
-It's a malleable, joy-seeking theater project with roots all up and down the east coast, and in the summer of 2022, we took our original production MIDSUMMER to the Edinburgh Fringe Festival.
+It's a malleable, joy-seeking theater project with roots all over the east coast, and in the summer of 2022, we took our original production MIDSUMMER to the Edinburgh Fringe Festival.

 In 2019 and 2020, I served as the Artistic Director of Shakespeare Academy @ Stratford, and from 2017–2019 I was the theater critic for New York Magazine and Vulture.com.
 I'm also a Drama League Fellow, a graduate of the Acting Shakespeare Program at the Royal Academy of Dramatic Art in London, and the recipient of the 2016-2017 George Jean Nathan Award for Dramatic Criticism.